Rotwang9000/PAINful/README.md

 A PAIN document consists of two sections:
 1. Declaration Section
 2. Relationship Section
+separated by a § with nothing else on the line

 ### Declaration Section
 Each line declares a variable or result using the § symbol followed by a number: